[Dovecot] "Maximum number of connections from user+IP exceeded" solution [Error countermeasures]

 Regarding this error, the log text on the server side (Dovecot) provides detailed information about the situation, including parameters

-This is the setting for "Maximum number of simultaneous connections allowed for the same user from the same IP address," and indicates that the current maximum value is 10
+Thisthe maximum number of simultaneous connections allowed for the same user from the same IP addresssetting specifies10(the current setting and the default value for IMAP)" is set as the maximum value.

 Solution